Mental Health Topics

 As healthcare purchasers, employers have tremendous leverage to improve the quality of mental health care delivered to employees and their families.
 Asking questions and engaging health plans on mental health treatment and outcomes, will lead to greater accountability in delivering effective care.
 It also promises employers a higher return on their healthcare investment.

-American Psychiatric Association: What is the Collaborative Care Model and more resources
+- American Psychiatric Association: Learn About the Collaborative Care Model

-Advanced Integrated Mental Health Solutions: The AIMS Center and Collaborative
+- Advanced Integrated Mental Health Solutions: The AIMS Center and Collaborative Care

-Ewuria Darley, MS, associate director of the Center for Workplace Mental Health
+By Ewuria Darley, M.S., former associate director of the Center for Workplace Mental Health